-- PGY1-2: The first two years of training include 3 months of plastic surgery, 5 months of subspecialties (anesthesia, orthopedic trauma, oculoplastics, oral-maxillofacial surgery and surgical dermatology), and 16 months of general surgery rotations that provide a solid basis for surgical technique and patient management.
+- PGY1-2: The first two years of training include three months of plastic surgery, five months of subspecialties (anesthesia, orthopedic trauma, oculoplastics, oral-maxillofacial surgery and surgical dermatology), and 16 months of general surgery rotations that provide a solid basis for surgical technique and patient management.

 - PGY3: The third year of surgical training is entirely on plastic surgery rotations during which residents will learn to manage emergency room consults, develop perioperative plans, and gain surgical skills specific to the practice of plastic surgery.

 - PGY4-6: The final three years involve full-time plastic surgery training that includes the full range of plastic and reconstructive surgery, advanced training in microsurgery, hand surgery, peripheral nerve and brachial plexus surgery, cosmetic surgery, craniofacial surgery and all aspects of flap reconstruction.
 Our training paradigm is an apprenticeship approach.
 Residents spend two months on each rotation.
 On most rotations, residents are assigned to two attending physicians with a similar focus.
 These include breast and body reconstruction, advanced microsurgical reconstruction, hand surgery, pediatric plastic surgery, and a rotation at an affiliated community hospital that includes training in aesthetics and cosmetic surgery.
 See peripheral nerve and cosmetic surgery websites.